axelerant/testimonials-widget/readme.txt

 = 2.4.1 =
 * Paging is on by default, except for widgets

-= 2.3.0 =
-* `char_limit` is converted to a word limit using 6 as the average word length plus a space

 = 2.0.0 =
 * CSS
 	* Class `testimonialswidget_company` replaces `testimonialswidget_source`